JonathanMaillard/react-pomodoro/README.md

 ## A littre timer made with React

-A little project made in order to learn the basics of react with hooks.
+A litte project made in order to learn the basics of react with hooks.

 Link to app : https://pomodoro-react-jonathan.netlify.app/